 The second Richmond Celebrates Scotiabank Hockey Day in Canada has been set for the new Family Day holiday next February.

-Estimated to cost around $168,000 to put on — less than last year’s $209,000 — the Hockey Day in Canada event will also have interactive ball hockey, table hockey, floor hockey and road hockey for the expected 16,000 crowd.
+Estimated to cost around $168,000 to put on less than last years $209,000 the Hockey Day in Canada event will also have interactive ball hockey, table hockey, floor hockey and road hockey for the expected 16,000 crowd at the oval.

 The remaining $69,000 needed to put the event on is expected to come from external sources, such as ticket and sponsorship revenues.

-Other attractions on the day, which will be broadcast nationally on CBC, will include a road hockey tournament on the oval’s riverfront plaza, a special appearance by Montreal Canadiens legend Guy Lafleur and a performance by the Canucks house band, Odds.
+Other attractions on the day, which will be broadcast nationally on CBC, will include a road hockey tournament on the ovals riverfront plaza, a special appearance by Montreal Canadiens legend Guy Lafleur and a performance by the Canucks house band, Odds.

-Richmond Celebrates Scotiabank Hockey Day in Canada takes place Feb.
-9, 2013.
+Richmond Celebrates Scotiabank Hockey Day in Canada will take place February 9, 2013.